 What televisions programs fail to depict, however, is the fact that in the real world promiscuous sexuality and adultery produces in the long run debilitating pain for all parties involved and is especially devastating to children whose parents cannot control themselves.

-John Edwards perfectly describes the transition, saying that his growing fame and power, "fed a self-focus, an egotism, a narcissism, that leads you to believe that you can do whatever you want and you're invisible and there will be no consequences … and nothing could be further from the truth."
+John Edwards perfectly describes the transition, saying that his growing fame and power "fed a self-focus, an egotism, a narcissism, that leads you to believe that you can do whatever you want, and you're invincible, and there will be no consequences … and nothing could be further from the truth."
 This should serve as a warning to all of us.

 What has been exposed, again, is that Americans do not value the necessary character formation concomitant with professional success.
 We do not demand it of our leaders because we do not demand it of ourselves.
 We are far more concerned about having the right ideology or professional achievements than about cultivating character and virtue.
 Leaders without character ultimately misuse economic, political, social relationships in ways that eventually hurt people.

 In the decades to come, stories like this will be the American social narrative, because Americans are not inculcating virtue in children.
 Are parents today raising children to be women and men of prudence, courage, justice, and self-control?
 Or are we raising the kinds of children who will be the self-focused, egotistic, and narcissistic, believe they are invincible, and are morally accountable to no one – that is, "successful," but lacking integrity?